writings on math, logic, philosophy and art

 The principle of triviality

-Jencel’s principle of triviality: any self-consistent system of knowledge can be reduced, at least theoretically, to a small number of clear elementary postulates and what follows from them.
-So, any system for which it is not immediately clear what these postulates are, is not self-consistent.
+Any self-consistent body of knowledge can be reduced to a number of clear elementary postulates and everything else would follow from them.
+So, any body of knowledge for which it is not immediately clear what these postulates are, is not self-consistent.

 Simply put: if you cannot explain the system using very elementary language and constructs, then there is probably inconsistency in it somewhere.

-Example: most religious doctrines.
+Example: most religious doctrines, astrology, cryptocurrenciesetc.

 Written on May 9, 2022